NVIDIA/grace-cpu-benchmarking-guide/src/developer/profiling.md

 # Profiling

-If you aren't getting the performance you expect, one of the best ways to understand what is going on in the system is to compare profiles of execution and understand where the CPU cores are spending time.
+If you are not getting the performance you expect, one of the best ways to understand what is going on in the system is to compare profiles of execution and understand where the CPU cores are spending time.
 This will frequently point to a hot function that could be optimized.

-Install the Linux perf tool:
+1. Install the Linux perf tool
 ```bash
 # Redhat
 sudo yum install perf